black/MuseExperiment/README.md

 # MuseExperiment

-This repository provides a simple experimental setup for the **Muse** EEG headband by Interaxon, as demonstrated in the accompanying [YouTube video](#).
+This repository provides a simple experimental setup for the **Muse** EEG headband by Interaxon, as demonstrated in the accompanying Youtube video (not online, yet)

 ## 🧠 Overview